opendp/opendp/docs/source/developer/code-structure.rst

 Proof
 =====
 Any constructor that has been merged into the library but does not have a vetted proof is a part of ``contrib``.
-Both the rust library and language bindings have a mechanism to remove ``contrib`` from the library by default.
+Both the Rust library and language bindings have ``contrib`` components disabled by default.
 This means the user will have to explicitly opt-in to access your constructor if it is part of ``contrib``.

 #.
 Your proof should show the following: